Exchanging Goods Using Valuable Money: Real money

 In the general case, if a trader purchases $ \delta x_{i}$ of good $i$ ($i = 1, \ldots, k$) at unit price $p_{i}$, with no initial capital and no purchase tax her budget constraint would be

 After giving her capital of $n$ crowns and introducing purchase tax at rate $r$, she will have $2^{k} - 1$ constraints, one for each non-empty set $S \subseteq \{1, \ldots, k\}$, of the form

 where $\phi_{i}$ is an indicator variable for membership of $S$ (the set of goods the trader wishes to buy).
+Essentially, she must pay more to buy a good than she receives from selling it: trade is not frictionless.
 Since the budget set (assuming free disposal) is convex and her preferences are strictly convex, there will be a unique optimum point for the trader at the given prices.
+It may be a corner point: for a range of prices, an $A$ trader may wish to use all his crowns to buy more pears, but not wish to sell any apples to buy yet more pears.

-The utility contour shown in the figure is the highest Player $A$ can attain.
+The utility contour shown in the figure is the highest Player $A$ can attain at the assumed prices: she achieves it by moving to the point marked with a circle .
 In fact, straightforward calculations show that she will sell $19.64$ apples and buy $18.86$ pears.
 She receives $39.27$ crowns for the apples, and she started with $6$ crowns.
 The pears cost her $37.73$ crowns (paid to the seller), and she must also give $7.55$ crowns to the bank.
 Her budget is balanced.
 Her demands for apples and pears are shown in the second column of Table~\ref{tab:demandunits}.
 Her balance sheet is shown in the corresponding column of Table~\ref{tab:demandgroats}.

 In a similar way, $C$ will sell $23.64$ pears and buy $22.20$ apples and pay $8.88$ tax to the bank.

 $B$ will clearly use his $6$ crowns to buy $3/2.4 = 1.25$ apples and $1.25$ pears.
 He pays $5$ crowns for the fruit and gives $1$ crown to the bank.